JohnnyW23/key_gen_auto/README.md

 # key_gen_auto
-Python program that generates random codes and allows users to save them to a specific text file of their choice (line 34).
+Python program that generates random passwords and allows users to save them to a specific text file of their choice (line 34).

 # Code composition
-The generated code has a length of 8 to 12 characters, made by lowers, uppers, digits and symbols.
-Feel free to change the lenght of passcode any way you want by editing it (line 16).
+The generated password has a length of 8 to 12 characters, made by lowers, uppers, digits and symbols.
+Feel free to change the length of password any way you want by editing it (line 16).

 # Requirements
 The only external module is the one named "keyboard".
 You can install it via pip: